izyware/izy-proxy/README.md

 # Changelog

 ## V5.4
+* 54000023: implement runpkg/import/izynode__chainProcessorConfig for dynamic setting of the processors
+* 54000022: implement forceRequireOnLoadFromFile
+* 54000021: runpkg support ?fnName syntax and default to inline
+    * this will support a more compact syntax
+* 54000020: add chain.moduleSearchPathAdd
+* 54000019: add new tools to the assertion lib
+* 54000018: provide package name when importing fails
+* 54000017: enforce application/json content type
+* 54000016: (security) allow POST requests for hapi and express frameworks templates
 * 54000015: implement Flaviu Cristian clock sync algorithm
 * 54000014: (security) cleans the pkgloader url
 * 54000013: support custompackageloader for 3rd party modules and package publishers